Search for answers or browse our knowledge base.

 Medicaid can pay for diapers for your child

 The medical term for diapers is incontinence supplies.
 This includes briefs (diapers that open on each side) and pull-up or pull-on type diapers.
-Incontinence supplies also includes disposable under pads, liners, disposable gloves and other related items.
+Incontinence supplies also include disposable underpads, liners, disposable gloves and other related items.

 Coverage starts at Age 4: Wisconsin Medicaid will only pay for diapers and other related supplies for children ages 4 and older.
 It’s typical for children under 4 to be potty trained so Medicaid won’t cover the cost of diapers for children ages birth through 3.

 Order directly from J&B Medical Supply: J&B Medical will deliver diapers and other incontinence supplies to your home every month.

 J&B Medical Supply

 1st: Have your child’s primary care provider write a prescription for diapers and/or other incontinence supplies saying that they are medically necessary.

 2nd: Contact J&B Medical Supply for an intake.
 Be ready to give the intake staff the following information: